ncent-archive/ncent.github.io/hackCent/August2018/sportcent1/README.md

 # sportcent1

+Developed by 10KD, UX design by Tim Ryan.

-sportCent uses incentives to increase fan engagement and merchandise sales.
+## sportCent uses incentives to increase fan engagement and merchandise sales.

 How it works:
 - A vendor stamps sportCents for their product and gives them out to users.